Outdoor Play for Toddlers: 5 Amazing Benefits (You’ve Never Heard Before)

 Why am I telling you this?
 Well, other than the fact that my husband is probably tired of hearing me disparage our beloved Michigan winter, I just haven’t been making outdoor play a priority.
 Sure, when we actually have snow (and it’s not dangerously cold) we head straight for our favorite sledding hill and have a glorious time.
 But, when it’s muddy and cold?
 I stay inside and the kids stay with me.
 It’s just so much effort to get all those layers on and take them off again.
 And for what?

 As it turns out, I should be putting in the effort for a lot of really great reasons.
-Current research by Nemours says that children should be outside at least 60-90 minutes each day.
+Recent research by Nemours says that children should be outside at least 60-90 minutes each day.

 Benefits of outdoor play for toddlers